null8626/go-sdk/README.md

 ### More details

-For more details, Godoc and tests are available
+For more details, Godoc and tests are available.